UniMath/agda-unimath/README.md

 ## Contributions and chat

 The `agda-unimath` library is a new Agda library for univalent mathematics.
 We warmly welcome any contributions.
-To chat with us about anything related to univalent mathematics or the library, please join the `#unimath` stream of the Agda community chat at
+To chat with us about anything related to univalent mathematics or the library, please join our [discord server](https://discord.gg/efbDHEabec) or the `#unimath` stream of the Agda community chat at

 [![Agda on Zulip](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://agda.zulipchat.com)